 The Chocolate Game is a great family game as it works well both with kids and overly competitive adults.
 To play, you’ll need a hat, scarf, and gloves; a knife and fork; and a large bar of chocolate.
 Players take it in turns to roll the dice until someone scores a six.
 At that point they have to put on all the woolly gear, pick up the knife and fork and, so impaired, must attempt to haphazardly unwrap and eat as much chocolate as they can before someone else successfully rolls a six and assumes their place.

 You might think it’s a stretch to call this a dice game, but it absolutely qualifies, as there is true magic to be found here.
-You’ll never watch a roll as intently as you will in The Chocolate Game, or cry out in such anguish when the die rolls onto the floor.
+You’ll never watch a roll as intently as you will in The Chocolate Game, or cry out in such anguish when the die slides under the fridge.
 Even those poor souls not particularly interested in chocolate will soon find themselves possessed by something, shouting at their fellow players to keep the dice moving as “Quick, quick, quick!
 She’s eating it all!”

 The camaraderie builds among you as you all glower at the smug chocolate-eater, until you finally hit a six, at which point you whisk the hat off their head, snatch the gloves, and suddenly you are public enemy number one for the next three minutes (or 15 seconds, depending on your luck).
 Try it, trust us!